DISCO Review search sampling allows you to search for a randomized subset of documents within an entire set or any subset

 - IF you use the sample query, sort order for search results is disabled.

-Please note, this feature is only available for select new databases created on or after August 22nd, 2015.
+This feature is available in select new databases created on or after August 22, 2015.